clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 ### Brainstorming

+- Make salesperson to be empty if not needed instead of the "no salesperson ordern from website" thing, and make the app render that into browser whenever salesperson == none or something. this will free space from database and also we'll be able to change publishers_controller clunky bit
 - ISBN is integer but it needs to also accept leading 0 so figure that out
 - ISBN is a VARCHAR now but will it let it be the id and controllers accept it as param for searches????
 - Add models __repr__ and that stuff
 - Add errors and error handling
 - Add comments and docs
+- Create different jblocks and put in them repetitive stuff like the go back button, form buttons and edit/delete buttons
+- Add custom 404

 #### SQL